TPE-TIGER/tpe-function-sdk/README.md

 > `@expose-tags`: the **virtual tags** are about to expose\
 > `@params`: **pre-defined parameters** that can be read in your function code

+> The value of "trigger/timeDriven/cronJob"(string) follows the standard cron schedule expressions, please refer to https://crontab.guru/

 To facility developers, the `init` command comes with three options, `--trigger-time`, `--trigger-data`, `--trigger-http`. `--trigger-time` is used by default in ThingsPro Edge Function.